Whiteknight/CastIron/docs/mapping.md

 var iEnumerableOfString = result.AsEnumerable<IEnumerable<string>>();
 ```

-By default, CastIron can support arrays of primitive types, any interface type which is assignable from `List<T>`, and any concrete type which implements `ICollection<T>` and has a default parameterless constructor (Where `T` is any of the primitive types).
+By default, CastIron can support arrays of primitive types, any interface type which is assignable from `List<T>`, and any concrete type which implements `ICollection<T>` and has a default parameterless constructor (Where `T` is any of the primitive types) and `ISet<T>`.
 Some examples:

 * `T[]`
 * `IList<T>`